-Most modern point and shoots, however, have a setting whereby you can add fill-in flash, anti red-eye flash or simply turn in off.
+Most modern point and shoots should have a setting whereby you can add fill-in flash.
+They should also have anti red-eye flash or the ability to turn in off.
 Practice with each setting and try to get creative.

 If you want to diffuse the flash, tape some tissue paper over the flash and vary the thickness to alter the amount of diffusion.
 There are also various accessories you can buy to do this but check compatibility first.

 You can even use the camera’s built-in-flash to fire as many "Slave" units as you like.
 For example, the Sigma EF Super range, has a built in sensor which picks up your camera’s flash and fires simultaneously without the need for wires.

 You can place the "Slave" unit anywhere in the room where it will receive the light, and Hey Presto!
 You have studio capabilities.
 Again, check for compatibility.

 Advanced Digital Compact Cameras